-In 2018, businesses are increasingly experiencing their workforces becoming more dispersed and mobile.
-This not only applies to employees, but the key stakeholders and customers as well.
+In 2018, businesses were increasingly experiencing their workforces becoming more dispersed and mobile.
+This not only applies to employees but the key stakeholders and customers as well.

 1. Huddle rooms

 Spontaneity is important to keep in mind as brilliance waits for nobody.
-Huddle rooms let you jump in whenever you want and start working as soon as the creative juices are flowing.
+Huddle rooms let you jump in whenever you want and start working as soon as the creative juices flow.
 Meaning you don’t have to go through the sometimes hassle of booking processes.

 2. Different types of meetings

 The way we meet is changing.
 We are witnessing more on-the-fly collaboration which is not always scheduled, even.
-This calls for the need to set up meetings faster, easier and on different kinds of devices.
+This calls for setting up meetings faster, easier, and on different devices.

-We also see the need for more group participation in the meetings - meaning meetings are not only led by one person - but by everyone.
-This means it’s more vital than ever for collaboration tools to enable this new meeting style.
+We also see the need for more group participation in the meetings - meaning meetings are led not only by one person but also by everyone.
+This means collaboration tools are more vital than ever to enable this new meeting style.
 They should be simple and easy for anyone to use - that is, it should be easy to schedule and join.

 3. Legacy infrastructure facing end-of-life

-As much as cloud services are growing - there are still a lot of companies using legacy hardware meaning they also have legacy infrastructure.
-And now these technologies are facing end-of-life as the cloud is taking over with the need for entirely new gear to upgrade.
-It will not kill the legacy enterprise hardware sales totally, at least not quite yet.
+As much as cloud services are growing - many companies still use legacy hardware, meaning they also have legacy infrastructure.
+And now, these technologies are facing end-of-life as the cloud is taking over with the need for entirely new gear to upgrade.
+It will not kill the legacy enterprise hardware sales, at least not yet.

-Hardware still matters, and now you have to decide whether to register your infrastructure to the cloud, or not.
+Hardware still matters, and now you must decide whether to register your infrastructure to the cloud.
 By doing so, you be able to benefit from various cloud traits:

-- Flexibility - of working anywhere and from any device.
+- Flexibility - working anywhere and from any device.